saturn77/atlantix-eda/README.md

 components such as small signal diodes, zeners, and transistors.

-### About
+## About

-Atlantix Engineering is based in the Midwest, USA
+Atlantix Engineering is based in Columbus, Ohio, USA

 FPGA Enabled Embedded Systems for Power, Control, and Motion

 Altium Design , Hardware Circuit Design and Simulation, Algorithm Development

+Python, Qt, and GUI Development